The Linux Foundation Projects

 Second, IcebergCompatV3 (experimental) enables Delta tables that use deletion vectors (DVs) to also have UniForm enabled.
 With delta.enableIcebergCompatV3=true, DVs and UniForm coexist on the same table, and the new mode adds geometry/geography compatibility with the latest Iceberg writer protocol.

--- New table with Deletion Vectors and UniForm together
+-- Create a clickstream table with UniForm and Deletion Vectors together

 event_date DATE,